cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Contextualization
 -----------------
-These APIs will return as soon as possible, defering a blocking wait until the last moment.
+These APIs will return as soon as possible, deferring a blocking wait until the last moment.
 Nevertheless, they can block for a long time awaiting results.

 Fit Entity Matching Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^